tobyn/srsly/README.md

 * Equal support for functions that accept node-style callbacks and functions that return promises, with conversion between the two.
 * No dependencies.
 Unless you want promise output and your JS implementation doesn't have native support.
-Then you can provide whatever ES6-compatible implementation you like (the tests use Bluebird).
+In that case you can provide whatever ES6-compatible implementation you like (the tests use Bluebird).

 ## Install

-Pick one:

-* `npm install srsly`
-* `bower install srsly`
-* Download srsly.js
+You can either `npm install srsly`, or just download a copy of srsly.js.

 In node, `require("srsly")` returns a factory function.
 This function is exposed in the browser as the `srsly` global.